 The designs were presented to the development team at various stages of iteration to ensure they were technologically feasible.

-Among the things that was deemed untenable was having both side and top navigation bars on the dashboard.
-This necessitated that all navigation icons to be moved to the side bar in the final iteration (demonstrated below in the difference between high-fidelity and final screen).
+Among the things that was deemed too difficult to implement was having both side and top navigation on the dashboard.
+Consequently, after the all navigation was moved to the side bar in the final iteration.

-The new user interface used the MVP as a foundation, but there was a major visual redesign across the platform, as shown below.
-This included rebuilding the layout from the ground up and refining spacing, UI elements, icons, typography, colours and more.
+The new user interface used the MVP as a foundation, but there was a major visual redesign across the platform.
+I completely rebuilt the layout on Figma and refined everything from spacing, UI elements, icons, typography, to colours and more.

 A notable change was overlaying the ad page and advertiser pages on top of the dashboard instead of taking the user to a new page.
 This was done to reinforce the sense of seamless browsing and having the dashboard as the anchor point for all navigation.